humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails13.md

 Most of that is a bunch of scary keys to make sure only *you* (or the people on your team) can trigger the deployment of the application.
-Now, add and commit your changes, them push them to github.
+Now, add and commit your changes, then push them to github.
 You can then monitor the activity on the Travis-ci website by executing `travis open`.

 ## Summary